-The mod_rewrite tool is also able to produce 301 redirects that work like the Redirect command, but with a greater number of possible rules, including elaborate pattern matching and rewriting instructions, which is beyond what Redirect can do.
+The mod_rewrite tool is also able to produce 301 redirects that work like the Redirect command.
+But with a greater number of possible rules instead.
+Including elaborate pattern matching and rewriting instructions – which is beyond what Redirect can do.

 For redirecting one page to another URL, the code looks like this:

 A single space separates each of the four parts of this one-line command, so you have:

 - its type ( 301 – Moved Permanently )